nastybohemia/hugo/content/post/homeless.md

 +++
 author = "Sofia Popova"
-title = "Is the "Housing First" Approach the Best Way to Fight Homelessness? : Living It from the Inside" date = "2023-12-14" description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
+title = "Is the Housing First Approach the Best Way to Fight Homelessness? : Living It from the Inside" date = "2023-12-14" description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [